cornQ/webuzo-server-setup/webuzo-increase-sql-upload-size.md

 > Note:  `Webuzo PHP Max Post Size` is mostly greater than the `Webuzo PHP Max Upload Size`.

-### This method doesn't work always especially for hug big database.
+### This method doesn't always work, especially for a huge database.
 Use mysqldump instead of this method.